geek-plus/xx-net.js/README.md

 ##certificates

-MTIM root CA certificate and other certificates are automatically created based on random RSA key pair created by node-forge.
+MITM root CA certificate and other certificates are automatically created based on random RSA key pair created by node-forge.

 root CA certificate is at **./ca.crt**,RSA private key of root CA is at **./private.pem**, public key is at **./public.pem**.